frankstallone/stallone-savings/README.md

 # F4 Goal Tracker

-F4 Goal Tracker is a goal‑based savings tracker built with Next.js, shadcn/Base UI, and a Neon Postgres database.
+F4 Goal Tracker is a goal‑based savings tracker built with Next.js, shadcn/Base UI, Kysely, and a Neon Postgres database.
 It lets you organize deposits and withdrawals into goals, view per‑goal ledgers, and choose Unsplash cover imagery with attribution.

 ## Features